It is the responsibility of each institution to check what it needs to do to be compliant with the privacy laws in its jurisdiction.

 - Internal documentation around data protection.

-Features in Mahara that cate to the GDPR compliance:
+Features in Mahara that cater to the GDPR compliance:

 Everyone can be required to consent to the terms and conditions and the privacy statement of the site: This is the strict privacy mode.